hypermarkdown/hypermarkdown.github.io/docs/index.md

 ---

+!!!
+    This site is currently being constructed, and has not reached a release.
+When this warning is removed, a version has been achieved.

 We all know the story.
 [John Gruber and Aaron Swartz makes Markdown](https://en.wikipedia.org/wiki/Markdown#History), and suddenly there's an itch scratched.
 A simple, readable format to text that is transferrable and can be rendered everywhere.

 But there's one problem.
 A very big problem.
 There are so many more things that Markdown can and should do, everyone went off and made the thing they needed.
 Github made the most headway with GFM, but MultiMarkdown does some great stuff.
 Critic Markup.
 All the Python extensions.
 More and more and more...